-At the moment my clock designs are offered in American Black Walnut and Oak real wood veneers on a medium density fibre core.
+At the moment my clock designs are offered in American Black Walnut and Oak real wood veneers.
 Using real wood veneers offers that feel and warmth that is only achievable with hand finished real wood.
-This material choice is perfect for providing a consistent edge finish on intricate wooden parts that are geometrically stable when compared to solid wood, which, in thin sections, is likely to warp and split over time.
-I have created a page demonstrating why solid wood is not suitable for my clocks, please click here for more information.
+The material chosen is perfect for providing a consistent edge finish on intricate wooden parts that are geometrically stable when compared to solid wood, which, in thin sections, is likely to warp and split over time.

 Can you make custom clocks?

 It's not something I am considering at this point in time as my aim is to grow my collection of clocks across a variety of themes.
 It is however worth discussing with me what you have in mind as it may already be on my to do list...

 At the moment I am intending only to ship in the UK, however this may change in time so please check back.

 The clock uses an escapement known as Graham or deadbeat, first introduced into clocks by George Graham in 1715, however the mechanism was actually invented in 1675 by Richard Towneley.